 I took a nice long shower.
 If they had any kind of water restriction, I broke the guidelines for sure.
-But I just needed the warm water to relax me and refresh for the day.
-Afterwards, I shaved and took care of personal grooming.
+But I just needed the warm water to relax me and refresh me for the day.
+Afterward, I shaved and took care of personal grooming.

 Turns out that my driver took me to the Sydney Opera House you know, the one everyone has seen a picture of.
 I was able to walk out on the water right there and watch the sunrise.